Ahmed-Adel-Ismail/J-Chain/README.md

         ...
         Chain.let(this)
                 .apply(MainActivity::doSomething)
-                .debug(MainActivity::logSomethingDone)    // invoke this function in Debugging mode only .map(MainActivity::getClass)
+				// invoke this function in Debugging mode only :
+                .debug(MainActivity::logSomethingDone)
+                .map(MainActivity::getClass)
                 .map(Class::getName)
                 .in(liveActivitiesNames)